christoshrousis/dr-robotnik-tabletop-madness/readme.md

 ## To develop Dr.Robotnik

-If for some reason the installation isn't working, you can always run Dr.Robotnik in dev mode by running
+If for some reason the installation isn't working, you can always run Dr.Robotnik in dev mode as a fallback by running

 ```
 $ npm run dev